Where do I get more information?

 No, since Wiki can only be accessed via MS Team Tabs and will not be migrated, we recommend that you copy and save your Wiki content on OneNote ahead of the copy commence.

-Yes, your OneNote will be migrated to the nhs.net OneNote.
+Yes, your OneNote will be migrated to NHSmail.
 It is recommended that you use this for all your note taking, including Wiki.

 You will need to manually update your Power BI workspaces.
-We will be in touch with Power BI owners to provide extra support.
+Please follow guidance migrating Power Platform Solutions to NHSmail.